Maximizing the Diversity of Exposure in a Social Network: Experiments

-\dtstTWTS{} is the twitter follower network obtained by Lahoti et al.~\cite{Lahoti2018joint} and \dtstTWTXL{} is a larger variant of this same network.
-For node leanings we use the rescaled Barber\'a et al.\ ideology scores~\cite{barbera2015tweeting}.
+\dtstTWTS{} is the Twitter follower network obtained by Lahoti et al.~\cite{Lahoti2018joint} and \dtstTWTXL{} is a larger variant of this same network.
+For node leanings we use rescaled ideology scores from Barber\'a et al.~\cite{barbera2015tweeting}.
 From the same harvest of tweets as \dtstTWTS{}, we construct two additional collections of networks.
 The first collection contains the networks \dtstTWEPc{}, \dtstTWEPb{}, and \dtstTWEPa{}.
-Each of these networks is obtained by selecting a pair of users with opposite leanings but common neighbors and extracting the neighborhood.
+Each of these networks is obtained by selecting a pair of users who have opposite leanings but share neighbors and extracting the neighborhood.
 The second collection contains the networks \dtstTWTESFive{}, \dtstTWTESTwo{}, and \dtstTWTEMFive{}.
-Instead of follower--followed relationships, these networks capture actual exchanges of tweets between users, with increasing requirements on the strength of the exchanges.
+Instead of follower-followee relationships, these networks capture actual exchanges of tweets between users, with increasing requirements on the strength of the exchanges.

-The last collection consists of the six networks from the study of Garimella et al.~\cite{garimella17balancing}: \dtstAbort{}, \dtstBrexit{}, \dtstFrack{}, \dtstPhone{}, \dtstObamacare{} and \dtstUselect{}, Each one represents a twitter follower network focused around topics with two opposing sides.
+The last collection consists of the six networks from the study of Garimella et al.~\cite{garimella17balancing}: \dtstAbort{}, \dtstBrexit{}, \dtstFrack{}, \dtstPhone{}, \dtstObamacare{} and \dtstUselect{}, Each network represents a Twitter follower network focused around topics with two opposing sides.
 We obtain node leanings from estimated probabilities of users to retweet content from either of the opposing sides.

-Note that, solving our problem for $h$ items on a network with $m$ edges requires to keep a multigraph of $h \times m$ edges in the memory, which is analogous to the requirement for solving the standard influence maximization problem on a graph with $h \times m$ edges.
-Hence, our largest configuration is \dtstTWTXL{} with 25 items effectively yields a graph with $52.5M \times 25 \approx 1.3B$ edges; this is comparable to \imm\cite{tang2015influence}, whose largest dataset has 1.5B edges.
+Note that solving our problem for $h$ items on a network with $m$ edges requires maintaining in memory a multigraph of $h \times m$ edges, which is analogous to the requirement for solving the standard influence maximization problem on a graph with $h \times m$ edges.
+Hence, our largest configuration, \dtstTWTXL{} with $25$ items, effectively yields a graph with $52.5\,\text{M} \times 25 \approx 1.3\,\text{B}$ edges and is comparable to \imm's largest dataset of $1.5\,\text{B}$ edges\cite{tang2015influence}.